-The College is not responsible for the personal property of students.
-Residents of College Housing are encouraged to take appropriate precautions to protect property and to purchase renter's insurance if the student deems it necessary.
+The University is not responsible for the personal property of students.
+Residents of University Housing are encouraged to take appropriate precautions to protect their property and to purchase renter's insurance if the student deems it necessary.
 Always lock your vehicles and dorm rooms.